hypo69/hypo/docs/gemini/consultant/ru/logger/exceptions.md

 .. module:: src.logger.exceptions
     :platform: Windows, Unix
     :synopsis: This module defines custom exceptions used in the application.

+    This module defines custom exception classes for various error scenarios within the application.
+    It includes exceptions for file operations, product fields, KeePass database connections, and PrestaShop WebService errors.
 """

 from typing import Optional
 from src.logger import logger
 from selenium.common.exceptions import WebDriverException as WDriverException from pykeepass.exceptions import (CredentialsError, BinaryError,
                                   HeaderChecksumError, PayloadChecksumError,
                                   UnableToSendToRecycleBin)

 class CustomException(Exception):
-    """Base custom exception class.

-    Handles logging of the exception and provides a mechanism for dealing with the original exception.

-    :param message: Error message.
-    :param e: Original exception (optional).
-    :param exc_info: Flag to control exception information logging (default is True).
     """
+    Base custom exception class.

+    Handles logging of the exception and provides a mechanism to deal with the original exception.

+    :param message: The error message.
+    :param e: The original exception (optional).
+    :param exc_info: A flag to indicate if exception information should be logged.
+Defaults to True.
+    """
     def __init__(self, message: str, e: Optional[Exception] = None, exc_info: bool = True):
-        """Initializes the CustomException."""
-        super().__init__(message)
+        """Initializes the CustomException with a message and an optional original exception.""" super().__init__(message)
         self.original_exception = e
         self.exc_info = exc_info
         self.handle_exception()

     def handle_exception(self):
-        """Handles the exception by logging the error and original exception.""" logger.error(f"Exception occurred: {self}")
+        """Handles the exception by logging the error and original exception, if available.""" logger.error(f"Exception occurred: {self}")
         if self.original_exception:
             logger.debug(f"Original exception: {self.original_exception}")
-        # TODO: Add recovery logic, retries, or other handling as needed.

 class FileNotFoundError(CustomException, IOError):